grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/si.md

 Monitor the system to detect:

-Attacks and indicators of potential attacks in accordance with the following monitoring objectives: {{ insert: param, si-04_odp.01 }} ; and
+Attacks and indicators of potential attacks in accordance with the following monitoring objectives: monitoring objectives to detect attacks and indicators of potential attacks on the system are defined; ; and

 Unauthorized local, network, and remote connections;

-Identify unauthorized use of the system through the following techniques and methods: {{ insert: param, si-04_odp.02 }};
+Identify unauthorized use of the system through the following techniques and methods: techniques and methods used to identify unauthorized use of the system are defined;;

 Invoke internal monitoring capabilities or deploy monitoring devices: